 How to Select Shades for Deep Skin Tones?

-Deep skin tones truly come alive with rich, vibrant shades.
+Deep skin tones come alive with rich, vibrant shades.
 Opt for contour colors that are deep browns, chocolate, or even red-based tones to create impactful definition without looking ashy.
-Bronzy or plum blushes, deep berry shades, and rich terracotta hues will provide a stunning pop of color.
-Highlighters in warm gold, copper, or bronze will create a luminous, captivating glow.
+Bronzy or plum blushes, deep berry shades, and rich terracotta hues provide a stunning pop of color.
+Highlighters in warm gold, copper, or bronze create a luminous, captivating glow.

 Understanding Undertones: Warm, Cool, and Neutral